HSG-AIML/HSG-AIML.github.io/audit.md

 **Application in Assurance & Audit:** Accounting data arises from the interaction of a complex set of generative factors.
 Currently, the performance of *"Computer Assisted Audit Techniques (CAATs)"* significantly depends on the choice of data representations, also referred to as *"features"*, of the accounting data's inherent generative factors.
 The handcrafted engineering of such representations is a way to take advantage of a human auditor's ingenuity and prior knowledge.
 However, the inability of CAATs to extract and disentangle such discriminative information highlights a major weakness.
 Furthermore, the handcrafting of such representations often results in a labour intensive effort.
 Ultimately, it may introduce an undesired bias into the learned deep model.
 Therefore, the learning of such representation directly *"end-to-end"* and suitable for a given audit task defines a next evolutionary step in expanding the capabilities of CAATs.

+**Derived Research Questions:** The research of the unsupervised learning of effective representations of accounting data without human supervision for downstream audit tasks is still in its infancy.
+Therefore, in this context, we investigate the following research questions regarding representation learning of accounting data:

+> Can deep learning techniques be applied to learn disentangled representations \\ of the latent generative factors of variation evident in accounting data?

+>Can such learned representations be useful for downstream audit tasks, such \\ as the selection of representative audit samples \cite{ISA530} or for the detection of accounting irregularities \cite{ISA240, AICPA2002}?

 ## Adversarial Learning